The NEVARC hold three repeater licences. The first, currently operational on 2 metres, with a frequency of 146.700Mhz -600khz. There is no tone.

 The technical committee started off with a blank piece of dirt and had an operational repeater working off a 10m tower within 2 weeks.

-Currently running on low power, the repeater stretches its legs from Nerrandera to Benalla.
+The repeater stretches its legs from Nerrandera to Benalla.

-The second of the two repeaters is VK3RWO.
+The second of the three repeaters is VK3RWO.
 It is located on the hills west of Wodonga, with a look into the Albury Wodonga Basin, plus a good look to the North West and into Wangaratta.

 The RWO repeater is unique in the fact that it has some smarts.